What Is Bronchiolitis?

 Babies at greater risk of developing severe bronchiolitis

-include premature babies and babies with heart or lung
+include premature babies and babies with certain heart or lung

-conditions.In most cases it is not a severe illness, however, 3% of
+conditions.In most cases bronchiolitis is not a severe illness,

-babies who are under one year of age and have bronchiolitis are
+however, 3% of babies who are under one year of age and have

 What's The Difference Between Bronchitis And